tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 ### Policy lable and Namespace Selector

+There is no policy label selector for the `tenant-1-restrict` security policy.
+Namespace label selectors are used to select all endpoints in the `hipstershop` and `yaobank` namespaces.
+The [projectcalico.org/name](https://docs.tigera.io/v3.14/reference/resources/globalnetworkpolicy) label is used to select the namespaces.

 ### Ingress Rules

 The `tenant-1-restrcit` security policy has the following ingress rules.

 01. **Rule 0** - For endpoints in tenant-1, pass security policy evaluation to a subsequent tier if traffic is **from** any endpoint in the `hipstershop` or `yaobank` namespaces.
 02. **Rule 1** -  For endpoints in tenant-1, pass security policy evaluation to a subsequent tier if traffic is **from** any endpoint in the `ingress-nginx` namespace.
 03. **Rule 2** - For endpoints in tenant-1, deny all other ingress traffic.

 ### Egress Rules